Unboxed-Software/solana-course/content/close-mint.md

 # Summary
  - The Token program allows closing token accounts, but not mint accounts.
- - Token Extension Program includes `MintCloseAuthority` which will be initialized when creating mint.
+ - Token Extension Program includes `MintCloseAuthority` which is initialized when creating mint.

 # Overview
 The Token program allows owners to close token accounts, but it is impossible to close mint accounts.
-In Token Extension Program, it is possible to close mint accounts by initializing the `MintCloseAuthority` extension before initializing the mint.
+In the Token Extension Program, it is possible to close mint accounts by initializing the `MintCloseAuthority` extension before initializing the mint.

 Initializing the mint with close authority involves three instruction:
- - Create Account
+ - `SystemProgram.createAccount`
- - Initialize close mint extension
+ - `createInitializeMintCloseAuthorityInstruction`
- - Initialize the mint
+ - `createInitializeMintInstruction`

 The first instruction `SystemProgram.createAccount` allocates space on the blockchain for the mint account.
 This instruction accomplishes three things:
- - Allocate `space`
+ - Allocates `space`
- - Transfer `lamports` for rent
+ - Transfers `lamports` for rent
- - Assign to itself it's owning program
+ - Assigns to itself it's owning program
 ```ts
 SystemProgram.createAccount({
 	fromPubkey: payer.publicKey,